spicybung/DragonFF-SB/README.md

 - Kam, The_Hero, Goldfish, and more for their contributions to Grand Theft Auto & Renderware modding.
 - Parik27, Psycrow & many others for their work on DragonFF Blender Add-on, which without would have made this impossible.
 - Beckzy, as well as others from the SAMP/open.mp community for their testing & patience.
-- The SkR community, for their inspiration.
+- The SkR community, for their insipiration.
 - Many other special people.